futureofcoding/futureofcoding.org/drafts/frp.md

 Staltz understates the non-modularity of the Interactive pattern.
 Let's say you wish to understand the behavior of X. You grep for `X.update` in all modules.
 For each module `X.update` appears in, you have to go to the call site(s) and understand that module well enough to know what triggers that line of code, and the value of the arguments it will pass in.
 If you're lucky, all that information is self-contained, but you'll likely be forced to understand yet more modules to understand how *this* module affects X.

-The Interactive Pattern, representative of most JavaScript UI frameworks, is not modularly comprehensible, because data dependencies are implicit, because the language permits side-effects, such as mutable state, which allows `bar.updateSomething(someValue);`.

-The Reactive Pattern is modularly comprehensibility because it enforces explicit dependencies, by disallowing side-effects.

 Consider the program `A` of the Reactive Pattern, which is explicitly defined in terms of its modules.
 In this picture read an arrow from B to A as "A is defined in terms of B."

 <iframe width="500" height="300" src="https://mermaidjs.github.io/mermaid-live-editor/#/view/eyJjb2RlIjoiXG5ncmFwaCBCVFxuICAgIFxuQi0tPkFcbkMtLT5BXG5ELS0-QVxuRS0tPkFcbkYtLT5CXG5HLS0-QlxuSC0tPkJcbkktLT5DXG5KLS0-Q1xuSy0tPkRcbkwtLT5FXG5NLS0-RVxuTi0tPkVcbk8tLT5FXG5LLS0-TlxuUS0tPk5cbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19" frameborder="0" allowfullscreen></iframe>